apache/spark/docs/streaming-programming-guide.md

   received data within Spark be disabled when the write ahead log is enabled as the log is already stored in a replicated storage system.
 This can be done by setting the storage level for the input stream to `StorageLevel.MEMORY_AND_DISK_SER`.
-While using S3 (or any file system that does not support flushing) for Write Ahead Logs, please remember to enable `spark.streaming.driver.writeAheadLog.closeFileAfterWrite` and `spark.streaming.receiver.writeAheadLog.closeFileAfterWrite`.
+While using S3 (or any file system that does not support flushing) for _write ahead logs_, please remember to enable `spark.streaming.driver.writeAheadLog.closeFileAfterWrite` and `spark.streaming.receiver.writeAheadLog.closeFileAfterWrite`.
 See [Spark Streaming Configuration](configuration.html#spark-streaming) for more details.